THE MANUFACTURING OF ANCIENT STONE BEADS

 63 * 10,5 mm

-Burma is a land full of natural resources such as oil and gas, and therefore we here find quite a few ancient beads with the discoloring showed above.
+Burma, being a land abundant in natural resources such as oil and gas, hosts a unique array of ancient beads exhibiting the discoloration illustrated above.

 Excavation beads found in PH-neutral surroundings